DeathlyMade/VR-Project/README.md

 1. Clone the repository:
    bash
    git clone https://github.com/DeathlyMade/VR-Project.git
+   and then
-   cd VR-PROJECT
+   cd VR-Project

-2. Install dependencies that are required by the notebooks
+3. Install dependencies that are required by the notebooks

-3. Download the dataset from the source specified and put it in required directories
+4. Download the dataset from the source specified and put it in required directories

-4. Run the scripts:
+5. Run the scripts:

    Note: Parts A and B, as well as Part C and D are in separate notebooks as seen from the directory structure of the project.